a-n-rose/a-n-rose.github.io/_posts/2018-11-05-personal-vocab-app.md

 ```
 >>> $A)#ni__k   a*(
 ```
-which will get saved as 'Anika' as spaces and special chars get removed from usernamee.
+which will get saved as 'Anika' as spaces and special chars get removed from username.
 This will result in the output:
 ```
 Your username will be saved as 'Anika'